pmendelski/dotfiles/git/readme.md

 - **`git delete-branch-remotely [BRANCH] [REMOTE]`**  - Delete branch remotely.
 Added sanity check to not remove master branch.
     - `REMOTE` - name of the remote.
 Default value is `origin`.
 - **`git delete-branch-globally [BRANCH] [REMOTE]`**  - Delete branch locally and remotely.
 Added sanity check to not remove master branch.
-- **`git merge-with-commit`** - Alias for `git merge --no-ff`.
+- **`git merge-branch`** - Alias for `git merge --no-ff --no-edit`.
 Merge and create a [commit to leave merge information in history](https://hackernoon.com/lesser-known-git-commands-151a1918a60#823c).
 Perfect for feature branch workflow.

 ### Origin aliases